zsh28/starpin_cli/README.md

 ## 🤔 Why Starpin?

-Starpin is the **official CLI** for [Star Frame](https://github.com/staratlasmeta/star_frame), bringing the power of type-safe Solana development to your fingertips:
+Starpin is an **unofficial CLI** for [Star Frame](https://github.com/staratlasmeta/star_frame), bringing the power of type-safe Solana development to your fingertips:

 - **🎯 Focus on logic, not boilerplate** - Star Frame eliminates repetitive Solana program code
 - **🛡️ Type safety** - Catch errors at compile-time with Rust's type system